ImSkully/ImSkully/docs/_posts/2020-07-18-til-categories.md

 ---
-title: "TIL: Nothing"
+title: "TIL: Global Sidebar"
 ---

-~~TIL how to use Minimal Mistake's categories.~~

-~~TIL how to use Minimal Mistake's tags.~~

-Neither work.
+TIL how to set the global side bar.

-Also, this is useful: https://mmistakes.github.io/minimal-mistakes/docs/utility-classes/
+Also, this is useful: [https://mmistakes.github.io/minimal-mistakes/docs/utility-classes/](https://mmistakes.github.io/minimal-mistakes/docs/utility-classes/)